romanbalayan/oracle-adapter/README.md

 Number - The number, in seconds, after which idle connections are terminated.
 If set to 0, idle connections are never terminated.
 Defaults to 60.

+**fetchAsString**:
+String - Optional.
+OracleDB Data Type that will be configured to be fetched as a string.
+Valid values are 'CLOB', 'NUMBER', or 'DATE' or
+[String] - For multiple data types that are to be fetched as string.
+Any combination of ['CLOB', 'NUMBER', 'DATE']

 ##### Example connection (from test config)
     oracleConn: {